Congrats on taking the time to do your research. Here is my review of the WAH Program.

 As I always say you ultimately make your own financial decisions.

-I am just someone trying to provide you with all the facts so you can make the informed decision.
+Bottom line I am just someone trying to provide you with all the facts so you can make the informed decision.

 But there is no way I can sit here and tell you, you are on your own.
 This program is beyond sketchy to the fact the FTC had to ban most of their clones.
 But they keep popping up.

 Link posting jobs are not real.
 Can you make money online posting affiliate links Yes!
 But it’s not how they portray it here.
+And that’s where many people get caught up.
+I get it we all would love to make money online while getting to work from home.

-So in closing please don’t fall for this or the dozens of versions of this program on the web.
+So in closing please don’t fall for this or the dozens of versions of this home program on the web.